saleor/saleor-docs/docs/advanced/extensions.md

 | `type` | Type of the field.
 Saleor supports - `String` and `Boolean` |
 | `helpText` | Description of the field |
 | `label` | Label for the field |

+> **Note**
+>
+> Once you have completed the above configuration, as a plugin owner, you can decide to display certain configuration options in the Plugins page in the dashboard's Configuration section of Saleor.
+>
+> This way you allow the dashboard users to manage the plugin's basic setup.
+The scope of the setup available via Plugins page is up to you.
+>
+> See the [Plugins](dashboard/plugins.md) topic for more information.

 ## About Extensions Manager